Sohoton River Cruise To Mabini

 Mabini, Basey Samar

-Yes, that's a mother-and-child tandem, doing their laundry on the very same river where boats come in or depart from.
+Yes, that's a mother-and-child tandem doing their laundry, on this same river where boats come in or depart from.
 Fresh clean water anyway, right?
-Of course I remembered you my friends (and family) who are mothers.
-I know how you do your laundry - if at all you still do!
-Oh yes I also remembered that many kids today only know "Home Washing Laundry Game" from App Store.
+Of course I remembered all my friends (and family) who are mothers.
+I know how you do your laundry, if at all you still do!
+And oh yes, I also remembered that many kids of today only know "Home Washing Laundry Game" from App Store.
 Or the Android version!

 Anyway..,